-When setting tones for the first time for the call ringtone, message ringtone or the notification sound, Android prompts you to select a choice and optionally to set a default by selecting ALWAYS instead of JUST ONCE.
+When setting tones for the first time in the Sound Settings, be it the phone ringtone, notification sound or alarm sound, Android will prompt you to select an option to use and optionally to use it either JUST ONCE or to set it as the default by selecting ALWAYS.

-In my device running Android 6.0 (Marshmallow), I get three choices with which I can select tones:
+In my device running stock Android 8.1.0 (Oreo), I get three choices with which I can pick tones:

-- Media Storage – for picking from the default/stock tones the phone came with.
+- Media Storage – for picking from the default tones the phone came with.

 - Custom Ringtones – for picking from your music.

 - File Explorer (including third party file managers) – for picking from any sound file stored in your storage (external or internal).

 If you make the choice to ALWAYS use one of this, you won’t get the prompt to Complete action using… when selecting tones from here going forward.